 Once summer lands, our social lives start sizzling, childcare can become tricky and exercise seems difficult to achieve.
 But it doesn’t have to be that way.
 Let us show you some ways to fit in a family workout this summer so you combine parenting with your fitness.

 Being a fit family has actually never been more important.
-Following Sport England’s survey, which found a third of children are currently participating in fewer than 30 minutes of exercise a day, the government has now unveiled their School Sport and Activity Action Plan.
+Sport England ran a survey that found a third of children are currently participating in fewer than 30 minutes of exercise a day.
+This led to the government’s School Sport and Activity Action Plan.

-“The government recommends children take 60 minutes of physical activity a day, ranging from cycling and general playground activity, to more structured, vigorous sports, like running, netball and football,” says fitness expert Laura Williams (laurawilliamsonline.co.uk).
+Within in, it recommended children take 60 minutes of physical activity a day, ranging from cycling and general playground activity, to more structured, vigorous sports, like running, netball and football

-“And on three days a week, activity should include exercise which strengthens muscles and bones – this could include dynamic exercise like swinging or hanging from playground equipment, jumping exercises like hopping and skipping, gymnastics and other fitness which uses their body weight.”
+On three days a week, this activity should include exercise which strengthens muscles and bones.
+It could include dynamic exercise like swinging or hanging from playground equipment, jumping exercises like hopping and skipping, gymnastics and other fitness which uses their body weight.

-Delving into the world of fitness will also help them develop other skills and confidence, she notes.
-For example, if a new-found fitness means your child makes the football team, that’s going to have a profound effect on their self-confidence.
+You can encourage children to take part in a family workout by talking about the benefits.
+If a new-found fitness means your child makes the football team, that’s going to have a profound effect on their self-confidence.
 If working on skipping drills means they get better at scoring netball goals, they’re going to be a happy exerciser.
 And if doing garden shuttle runs means they no longer come last on sports day, they’re going to feel that benefit internally as well as externally.

 Exercise #1: Balloon tennis